uncertainty-reading-group/uncertainty-reading-group.github.io/index.md

 **How to attend UAI reading group?**
 - Time: we meet on Mondays between 5:30pm and 6:30pm.
 You ca find the exact schedule below.
 - Location: we meet on-line via [this zoom room](https://ethz.zoom.us/j/65475155742).
+- Youtube channel: we publish the recordings of talks on the [UAI Youtube channel](https://www.youtube.com/@uncertaintyreadinggroup1606).
+Feel free to check it out!

 **How to present at UAI reading group?**
 - Contact details: send an email to jpostels@ethz.ch and bcharpentier@tum.de.